-Three trackers led this set of tests, the Fitbit Zip, Garmin Vivofit Jr. 2, Gear Fit2 Pro, and the Shine 2, all earning an 8 out of 10.
-The Shine relies on a coin-cell battery, lasting for a claimed 6 months, but does require you to change the battery when it dies, rather than re-charge it.
+Leading this set of tests, the Fitbit Zip, Garmin Vivofit Jr. 2, Gear Fit2 Pro, and the Shine 2, all earned an 8 out of 10.
+The Shine relies on a coin-cell battery, lasting for a claimed 6 months, but does require you to change the battery when it dies, rather than recharge it.
 This model syncs well, taking only 6-8 seconds, and happens as soon as the app opens up.
 The app shows you your fitness stats by day, week, or month, and shows a little graph.

 The Vivofit 3 uses a coin-cell battery, lasting for up to one year before needing replacement.
 This model is rated to up to 5 ATM of depth, and the single button interface made it easy to navigate through the menus.
 The Garmin app isn't quite as intuitive as the Fitbit, with the sheer amount of information causing it to be slightly overwhelming at first.
 This model was also the most reliable and easiest to pair out of the Garmins.